joshbegley/nyt-latest/README.md

 `A recent shooting that killed three people at a food festival in Seattle did not deter crowds from the city’s Seafair Weekend Festival.`\
 https://www.nytimes.com/2026/08/01/us/seattle-festival-shooting.html

-**Wildfires in Spokane, Wash., Force Thousands to Evacuate**\
+**More Than a Dozen Wildfires Burn in Washington State, Forcing Evacuations**\
-`The Old Trails fire had grown to about 2,500 acres by Saturday afternoon, propelled by strong wind gusts and high temperatures.`\
+`The Old Trails fire near Spokane had grown to about 2,500 acres by Saturday evening, propelled by strong wind gusts and high temperatures.`\
 https://www.nytimes.com/2026/08/01/us/wildfires-spokane-washington-evacuations.html

 **Vicki Wickham, Behind-the-Scenes Force in Pop Music, Dies at 87**\